ncase/blog/src/posts/signal-boosts-aug-2024.md

 <a id="nasal-spray"></a>

-## 👃 "Drug-free" nasal sprays vs Covid?
+## 👃 "Drug-free" nasal sprays vs airborne pathogens?

 ![](../content/media/aug-2024/nasal.png)
 *(Diagram on how a drug-free, non-vaccine nasal spray can PHYSICALLY block & neutralize pathogens!
 From [Paper 1] listed below.)*